 Examples of Alternative Investments

-- Real estate and all of its many derivations, including directly owned property, real estate limited partnerships, real estate development corporations, and REITs
+- Real estate, including directly owned property, real estate limited partnerships, real estate development corporations, and real estate investment trusts (REITs)

 - Master limited partnerships, which can own and operate everything from oil pipelines to theme parks

 - Tax lien certificates

 - Stock or membership units in a privately held business

-- Commodities, including precious metals such as gold, silver, platinum, and palladium, as well as crude oil, natural gas, ethanol, corn, soybeans, wheat, cocoa, coffee, sugar, and many other items.
+- Commodities, including precious metals such as gold, silver, platinum, and palladium, as well as crude oil, natural gas, ethanol, corn, soybeans, wheat, cocoa, coffee, or sugar

 - Mineral rights